• Skip to primary navigation

 So here's what my local market's vegetable man told me to do with them years ago.

-Scoop out the seeds (keep aside to toast them - either with salt or plain to use as an ingredient in homemade maple granola), then stuff the cavity with this delicious filling.
+Scoop out the seeds (keep aside to toast them - either with salt or plain to use as an ingredient in homemade granola), leaving the tender flesh.
+Then stuff the inside cavity with this delicious filling.

 looking down on to mini pumpkins stuffed with mushrooms and cream